chen742/PiPa/README.md

 **Synthia:** download SYNTHIA-RAND-CITYSCAPES from [here](http://synthia-dataset.net/downloads/) and extract it to `data/synthia`.

-The final folder structure should look like this:
+The data folder is structured as follows:

 ```none
 PiPa